siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1130-how-to-create-mariadb-backup-on-almalinux.md

 url: create-mariadb-backup-almalinux
 draft: false
 tags:
   - AlmaLinux
   - mariadb
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 Backing up your database is a critical task for any database administrator.
 Whether for disaster recovery, migration, or simply safeguarding data, a robust backup strategy ensures the security and availability of your database. **MariaDB**, a popular open-source database, provides multiple tools and methods to back up your data effectively. **AlmaLinux**, a reliable and secure Linux distribution, serves as an excellent platform for hosting MariaDB and managing backups.